rantifamilusi/NotifyBC/docs/docs/getting-started/installation.md

 Now browse to <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> the page displays NotifyBC Web Console.

 #### Install Windows Service
-After get the app running interactivelly, if your server is Windows and you want to install the app as a Windows service, run
+After get the app running interactively, if your server is Windows and you want to install the app as a Windows service, run

 ```
 npm install -g node-windows